 Blob belongs to a general current that tries to oppose to dominant flat style by reviving design with various wavy, crooked and diagonal forms.
 The attempt toward more organic forms includes the fact that round corners are back (Twitter UI remake).
 Unlike the former toy-like round style of Web 2.0, the trend is now more mature and modest.

 Web environments using 3D made with WebGL technology are becoming more common.
 These achieve a computer game like user experience and thorough investment in the storyline.

-Mediums that are immersive are almost an everyday occurence in the web.
+Mediums that are immersive are almost an everyday occurrence in the web.
 But 360° video and virtual reality are still resource demanding and expensive.
 Not to mention, often inconvenient to use.
 Since phones now support respective technologies, augmented reality will probably be the new fenzy this year, especially in phone apps.
-It's not as labour-intensive and offers loads of various possibilities of use.
+It’s not as labour-intensive and offers loads of various possibilities of use.

 Voice controlled devices are trending as well.
 We’ll see in a few years, how much will the development of voice interface influence web design.
 For example, the chatbot mania last year hasn’t left considerable mark in web design.

 Brutalism is a style, or to be more precise, an attitude, that came out to the wider public in 2017, although it existed in avantgarde for years.
 In architecture, brutalism means extra modernist robust concrete or brick colosseums without any embellishments.
 Construction and raw functionality are not hidden from view.